-Time Trial numbers should be collected from Regatta Marshal's Cabin - at the bottom of the road into the boating area.
+Time Trial numbers should be collected from Boathouse Control (number registration cabin) - at the bottom of the road into the boating area.
 Numbers per institution will be in envelopes for collection from a table outside the cabin.
 This will be supervised.